rtmigo/depz/README.md

 the dependences of `mylib`.
 So after scannig `project/lnkdpn.txt` we will also scan `mylib/lnkdpn.txt` the same way.

-Paths are always relative to the dir containing the current `lnkdpn.txt`.
-Resulting links will always reside in the project dir.
+Paths are relative to the dir containing the current `lnkdpn.txt`.
+Resulting links will reside in the project dir.

 | Source  | Line | Resolves to | Creates link |
 |--------------------|------------|---------------|--------|